 Science has a number of different takes on what attracts us to certain melodies and chords, and why we need music at all.
-A recent post on BBC attempts to answer some of these questions, and explains that singing and dancing in groups gives us a strong evolutionary advantage.
+A 2015 post on BBC attempts to answer some of these questions, and explains that singing and dancing in groups gives us a strong evolutionary advantage.

 According to neuroscience, the article says, dancing can blur our sense of separateness.
 This may be why when I'm seeing a live concert, my brain feels like it's firing off billions of dopamine chemicals (because it is).
 There is something about a group experience, a we're-all-in-this-together feeling, that makes me feel less like an individual person and more like part of a community — like there is something bigger than myself.

 On a monetary level, that may be why we all swoon at the Sarah McLachlan "Angel" puppy commercials, or donate to charity concerts.
-But in a bigger way, it could indicate why music that addresses our cultural problems resonates as much as it does, from Buffalo Springfield's "For What it's Worth" and Marvin Gaye's "What's Goin’ On" to the more recent social commentary of Kendrick Lamar.
+But in a bigger way, it could indicate why music that addresses our cultural problems resonates as much as it does, from Buffalo Springfield's "For What it's Worth" and Marvin Gaye's "What's Going On" to the more recent social commentary of Kendrick Lamar.

-We feel close to artists who talk about the world we live in, because through their music and lyrics we connect to the very group/society they are observing; they show us that we are all a part of the same thing.
+We feel close to artists who talk about the world we live in, because through their music and lyrics we connect to the very group or society they are observing; they show us that we are all a part of the same thing.